alvaro-francisco-gil/orbit-generation/README.md

 |   |-- 01_generative_discovery_em
 |   |-- 02_conditional_generation_systems
 |
 |-- orbit_generation: Auto-generated Python package containing the processed library code.
 |
+|-- .gitignore: Defines files Git should ignore.
+|
+|-- LICENSE: Project license file.
+|
+|-- MANIFEST.in: Specifies which files to include in the package distribution.
+|
+|-- README.md: Documentation for the project, auto-generated from index.ipynb.
+|
 |-- settings.ini: Configuration file for `nbdev`.
 |